 Please trust Jesus Christ today for what you could never do for yourself, and then rely totally on God’s promises (John 3:16; 6:37; 10:27-30; Romans 6:23; 8:28-39).
 If you haven’t, please open up your Bible and read with a receptive heart the Gospel of John.
 John 1:12 says, “As many as received Him, to them He gave the right to become children of God, to those who believe in His name.”

 It would be my sincere and heartfelt desire that this Blog will truly be a blessing to your heart, mind and soul in the days and months that lay ahead!
-I want to personally thank you for visiting “His Eternal Word”, and if you like what you have read, you’re most welcomed to come back any time and to invite your friends.
+I want to personally thank you for visiting “His Eternal Word”, and if you like what you have read, you’re most welcomed to come back any time and please invite your friends.

 His servant – Mikey